 Several of the illnesses and diseases that affect respiratory systems in infants and children are preventable through vaccines.
 These include:

-Some diseases that may not have respiratory symptoms might still be spread through respiratory transmission, such as mumps and severe diarrhea.
+Some diseases that may not have respiratory symptoms might still be spread through respiratory transmissions, such as mumps and severe diarrhea.